 The American soprano Phyllis Bryn-Julson was born in Bowdon, North Dakota, and trained as a pianist at Concordia College in Moorhead, Minnesota.
 Encouraged by Gunther Schuller, she undertook vocal study at Tanglewood, later studying at Syracuse University.
-In 1966 she made an acclaimed debut with the Boston Symphony Orchestra in Berg’s Lulu Suite.
-This success was followed by engagements with major orchestras throughout the United States, including the New York Philharmonic under Pierre Boulez, with whom she became a regular collaborator.
+In 1966, she made an acclaimed debut with the Boston Symphony Orchestra in Berg’s Lulu Suite.
+This success was followed by a long career with major conductors and orchestras throughout the United States and Europe, including the New York Philharmonic under Pierre Boulez, with whom she became a regular collaborator.
 Although she has sung a wide repertoire, the purity of her voice, a three-octave range, and perfect pitch have made her internationally renowned as an interpreter of 20th-century music.
-She has toured throughout the world with the Ensemble Intercontemporain under Boulez and given recitals at the Salzburg and Warsaw festivals.
+She toured throughout the world with the Ensemble Intercontemporain under Boulez and gave recitals at the Salzburg and Warsaw festivals.
 Many of her recordings have received awards.
 Bryn-Julson is professor of voice at the Peabody Conservatory in Baltimore, Maryland.
-In 1988 she became the first American ever to give a master class at the Moscow Conservatory.
+In 1988, she became the first American ever to give a master class at the Moscow Conservatory.